backstage/backstage/CONTRIBUTING.md

 # Creating Changesets

 We use [changesets](https://github.com/atlassian/changesets) to help us prepare releases.
-It helps us make sure that every package effected by a change gets a proper version number and an entry in it's CHANGELOG.md.
-To make the process of generating releases easy it helps when contributors include changesets with their pull requests.
+It helps us make sure that every package affected by a change gets a proper version number and an entry in its `CHANGELOG.md`.
+To make the process of generating releases easy. it helps when contributors include changesets with their pull requests.

 ## To create a changeset